qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

       Leds: Breathing effect on the middle LED in color of last active non base layer.
+            There is no particular reason for this (fun & games).
       Leds left and right indicate active layer.
       *} One led on the _FUN layer is bright white, indicating which BASE layer is active.
          Left is white for _LTR BASE (normal), right is white for _DDL BASE (descramble).